SCDES-Hydrology/cRopscape/README.md

 `cRopscape` is an open-source R-package published as a repository on GitHub.
 The package stores data from the US Department of Agriculture's Cropland Data Layer.
-This website documents the cRopscape R-package and provides access to the data for the general public withoutrequiring the use of R software.
+This website documents the cRopscape R-package and provides access to the data for the general public without requiring the use of R software.

 This package was developed by Dr. Charles Alex Pellett, while working at the South Carolina Department of Natural Resources (SC DNR) and